telliskivi/cse-exam/kevintelliskivi/raven.md

 Open here I flung the shutter, when, with many a flirt and flutter, In there stepped a stately Raven of the saintly days of yore;
 Not the least obeisance made he; not a minute stopped or stayed he;
-But, with mien of lord or lady, perched above my chamber _— Perched upon a bust of Pallas just above my chamber _— Perched, and sat, and nothing more.
+But, with mien of lord or lady, perched above my chamber door— Perched upon a bust of Pallas just above my chamber door— Perched, and sat, and nothing more.

 Then this ebony bird beguiling my sad fancy into smiling,